Choosing a Wide Perspective

-- Engage in Service: Using the template provided, students draft what they want to say in a gratitude letter to a person they are thankful for.
+- Engage in Service: Teacher shows students an example of a gratitude letter.
+Using the template provided, students write a gratitude letter to a person they are thankful for.

-- Ask students to draft their answers to these questions: Why are you thankful for this person?
-What kind things does this person do for you, or how does this person treat you with kindness?
-How does this make you feel?
+- Ask students to draw or write their answers to these questions in the letter: Why are you thankful for this person?
+What kind things does this person do for you?
+How do the kind things this person does make you feel?

-- Students write a letter of gratitude on the page with the “Gratitude Letter” stamp.
-Students deliver the letter to the person or share them aloud.
+- Students deliver the letter to the person or share them aloud.